-For more information on Seminars in Global Management, please contact Lucy Allard.
+For more information, please contact Lucy Allard.

-The course is taught by UCLA professors, researchers, doctoral and graduate students, as well as practicing executives who provide insight on the societal and economic factors that drive and define green business through a blend of classroom lectures, case studies, experiential exercises and panel discussions.
+The course is taught by UCLA faculty members, researchers, doctoral students and industry practitioners who provide insight on societal and economic factors that drive and define green business through a blend of classroom lectures, case studies, experiential exercises and panel discussions.

-Register through UCLA Summer Sessions.
+Registration through UCLA Summer Sessions.